For more information about degree offerings by the faculty of history, visit the Department of History webpage.

 In addition, social studies education majors must include the following courses as part of their history major:

-Social studies education majors are assigned two faculty advisors, one in the Department of History and one in the Department of Education .
+Social studies education majors are assigned two faculty mentors, one in the Department of History and one in the Department of Education .